pancakeswap/pancake-document/products/coming-soon/new-cake-pool.md

 * **2%, subtracted automatically from each yield harvest**.
 * For example, if the harvest was 1 CAKE, then 0.02 CAKE would be subtracted as the performance fee.

-The CAKE collected via the unstaking fee and performance fee is **burned every week** as part of the regular CAKE token burns.&#x20;
+The CAKE collected via the unstaking fee and performance fee is **burned every week** as part of the regular CAKE token burns.

 This is a good thing for CAKE holders because it reduces the overall amount of CAKE tokens in existence, which helps reduce inflation.

 ### Fixed-Term Staking

 Stake your CAKE for a fixed amount of time to maximize yields and receive additional benefits!
 The staked CAKE will be automatically compounded during the entire lock duration.

 * No performance fees
 * The longer you lock, the higher the boost applied on the yield!